 For law enforcement officers, mag pouches are crucial.
 Double or triple mag pouches provide enough ammunition for various scenarios, while the MOLLE-compatible design allows for easy customization of gear placement.

-Officers might prefer belt-mounted or drop leg pouches for quick access.
+Officers may prefer belt-mounted or drop-leg pouches for quick access.

 2. Military Operations